 2. Place back the tank in the original position.

 You can apply light pressure to open the valve that is present below the tank.
 You can directly pour water into the tank using a jug, but that might lead to spillage.
-There will be water in the area below the tank and this should be cleaned regularly with a sponge or washcloth to avoid germs and bacteria from collecting.
+There will be water in the area below the tank and also this should be cleaned regularly with a sponge or washcloth to avoid germs and also bacteria from collecting.

 Please note that you should never start using this machine without the presence of water in the tank.
 Always top up the water the minute it reaches an inch from the bottom of the tank.